mathisen99/crosskey_test/README.md

 ## Deployment

-To deploy this project run the build script included if you get permission issues make sure you can run it "chmod +x"
+To deploy this project in a docker container run the build script included if you get permission issues make sure you can run it "chmod +x"

 ```bash
   ./RunMe